maxbarnas/sigkill.dk/writings/semicolons.md

 familiar with them through their use as statement terminators in C-derived languages, but their pedigree is even older than that.
 ALGOL used them as statement separators, as do most of its descendants.
+In fact, the 70s bore witness to quite a battle between proponents of semicolon-as-separators against those who believed in semicolons-as-terminators.
 OCaml, which comes from an entirely different branch of language evolution, even considers the double-semicolon (`;;`) to be a distinct token, although [it only has meaning in the interpreter](https://baturin.org/docs/ocaml-faq/#heading_toc_j_1).

+While the most popular use of semicolons is in the context of statements, some languages use them for other purposes.
+For example, F# and Matlab use semicolons for separating elements in collections.

-In fact, an interesting quesion is to ask *which languages do not use semicolons at all*?
+An interesting quesion is to ask *which languages do not use semicolons at all*?
 This page is an attempt at a list, although it elides [esoteric languages](https://esolangs.org/), unless they are very notable (like Brainfuck).